Visit the PA Grand Canyon

 The “Crown Jewel of Pennsylvania” is the Pine Creek Gorge, commonly known as the Pennsylvania Grand Canyon (or, in deference to the slightly more famous one in the American West, “the Little Grand Canyon”).
-Whatever you call it, this scenic gem sits atop the must-see lists of many visitors to Pennsylvania, and it tops the itinerary of many visitors to the Penn Wells Hotel & Lodge, which sits in downtown Wellsboro just 10 miles from some of the best PA Grand Canyon overlooks.
+By any name, this scenic gem sits atop the must-see lists of many visitors to Pennsylvania, and it tops the itinerary of many visitors to the Penn Wells Hotel & Lodge, which sits in downtown Wellsboro just 10 miles from some of the best PA Grand Canyon overlooks.

 Within the Canyon lies Pine Creek, a tributary of the Susquehanna River.
 Entering the Pine Creek Gorge, the West Branch Pine Creek and Marsh Creek join and flow the length of the Grand Canyon.
 Canoeing, rafting, and kayaking are popular ways to enjoy the PA Grand Canyon from the water.
 Fishing is also popular along Pine Creek.
 Also near the floor of the Pennsylvania Grand Canyon lies the Pine Creek Rail Trail.
 With trains no longer running through the Canyon, the conversion of the trail to a cycling path also used for walking, horseback riding, and cross-country skiing, has provided an increasingly popular way to enjoy the beauty of the PA Grand Canyon.
 Other visitors enjoy a peaceful horse-drawn covered wagon ride through the entrance to the Pennsylvania Grand Canyon.
 In short, the PA Grand Canyon provides many means for enjoyment, and as we like to say at the Penn Wells, a chance to “Get Lost” in the PA Wilds.